Individual Claims Reserving using Activation Patterns: An activation pattern model for claims reserving

 \section{An activation pattern model for claims reserving}

-This section introduces the model.
-We present the model components and the way they evolve as the claim develops.
-We use an example to illustrate the model and discuss the treatment of claims at various stages of their development. \\
+This section introduces the model we built to predict the granular reserves for the portfolio of claims described in Section~\ref{sec:data} considering the dependence between the insurance coverages.
+Note that even though we tailor the model to the specific needs of our dataset, our goal is to provide the most general description of the model so that an interested party may easily apply it to other studies.

+We first specify the notation and the model components before presenting the model more formally for different development periods and proposing a simulation routine.

-Figure \ref{fig:Fig1} shows the typical development process for a single claim.
+Figure \ref{fig:Fig3} shows the typical development process for a single claim.
 When a claim occurs, the policyholder reports it to the insurance company.
-This can take place either as soon as the claim occurs or with a certain reporting delay.
+As we explained in Section~\ref{sec:data}, this can happen with or without delay.
 Once reported, the insurer records the claim and opens a new file in his claims management system.
-Since insurance companies typically provide their policyholders with multiple coverages under a single insurance policy, the reporting of the claim activates at least one of these coverages.
-The insurer can then start making payments towards the policyholder.
-During its development, new information related to the claim can be brought to the insurer that can result in the activation of one or more additional coverages included in the insurance policy.
-Payments will then continue until settlement of the claim.
+The reporting of the claim activates at least one of the coverages provided with the policy.
+The insurer can then start making payments to the policyholder.
+During its development, new information related to the claim can be brought to the insurer, which can result in the activation of one or more additional coverages.
+Then the insurance company will continue to make payments until the settlement of the claim.

-We seek to model the way in which a claim can activate multiple coverages either upon reporting or later, and the underlying dependence between them.
-Note that in the remainder of this paper, we work in discrete time and group the data per year.
-We could however have chosen any other time unit.
+We seek to model how a claim can activate multiple coverages upon reporting or later and the underlying dependence between them.

-Although automobile claims often display shorter lifetimes than in other branches of insurance, it is still fairly common to observe claims that remain open for more than one year.
-We thereby structure our model based on the development years.
-In Section \ref{sec:j}, we present the model for a given development year $j$ before moving on to the year $j+1$ in Section \ref{sec:j+1} and to any additional development years in Section \ref{sec:j+k}.